History and Development

 The final variant was the PT-26 which used the L-440-7 engine.
 The Canadian-built versions of these were designated the Cornell for use by the Royal Air Force Empire Air Training Scheme in Canada and Rhodesia.
 Nearly 1,700 built and 26 varieties still flying.

-The Commemorative Air Force Airbase Georgia was built on November 1, 1943 and it was used statewide for training.
+Our PT-19A was built on November 1, 1943 and it was used statewide for training.
 It was declared surplus in 1945 with a total of 445hrs of military time.
-After several civil owners and restorations the CAF Airbase Georgia acquired the airplane in 2006 and since then it has been flying throughout the Southeast at airshows and fly-ins.
+After several civil owners and restorations, the CAF Airbase Georgia acquired the airplane in 2006.
+Since then it has been flying throughout the Southeast at airshows and fly-ins.